SumoLogic-Labs/sumocli/README.md

 - Environment variables
 - Credentials file

-When you run a command in sumocli it will first check to see if a credentials file exists, if it can't find one then it will fall back to environment variables this is to ensure that sumocli can run in CI/CD pipelines.
+When you run a command in sumocli it will first check to see if a credentials file exists, if it can't find one then it will fall back to environment variables.
+This is to ensure that sumocli can run in CI/CD pipelines.
 The sections below explain the requirements for each authentication type.

 ### Environment Variables